NEZNAMY/TAB/.github/wiki/feature_guide_bossbar.md

 # Limitations
 * Does not support newlines.
 If you want to display more lines, you'll need to create multiple bossbars.
 * The bar itself cannot be removed from the server side.
 However, it can be removed with a resource pack.
-## on < 1.9
-* **Will not display at all if TAB is installed on bungeecord** (bungeecord is missing entity packets needed to make it work)
-* Doesn't offer color and style features.
-* Only one line can be displayed at a time.
-* You can see the fog if you don't disable particles in options.
-* Text length is limited to 64 characters on <1.7
-* May not be visible when looking at blocks

 # Additional info
 ## Additional note 1 - Hiding bar itself